Microsoft-USEduAzure/workshops/website-migration/readme.md

 ## [App Service Deployment Slots](app-service-deployment-slots)

 Before we queue a new release, we will create a new deployment slot in the App Service and stage our build before releasing to production.
-This way we can validate our changes in a production environment before we do the final release.
+This way, we can validate our changes in a production environment before we do the final release.
+This is known as a Blue/Green deployment strategy.

 1. In Azure App Portal navigate to the App Service, click on the Deployment slots blade and create a new deployment slot

     ![](images/75.png)

-1. Name the deployment slot "staging" and select to clone from your production app service
+1. Name the deployment slot "staging" and select to clone from your production app service, then click on the new staging slot.

     ![](images/76.png)